s0rta/revengate-new/roadmap.md

 - [x] use the Godot mobile renderer

 ## v0.7
-- [ ] water ripples have highlights and edge-of-pool reflections
-- [ ] Lyon overworld
+- [ ] new level design for Lyon surface
-- [ ] locked doors
 - [ ] end of game stats
 - [ ] pinch to zoom
+- [ ] new starting quest: Cards Collection about retreiving stolen loom punch cards

+VFX:
+- [x] water highlights
+- [ ] edge of water reflections

 Combat:
 - [x] TribalTerritorial strategy